TheIncredibleAd/mission-chief-disable-mouse-zoom/README.md

 # mission-chief-disable-mouse-zoom
-A simple script to disable mouse wheel zooming on the map in Missionchief
+A simple script to disable mouse wheel zooming on the map in Missionchief.
+Please let me know if there are any issues.